marcocabrerahdez/TFG/README.md

 # Trabajo de Fin de Grado

+This repository contains my computer engineering bachelor's degree thesis, which received a grade of 10 from the examining board on June 2, 2023.

 ## Machine Learning as an alternative to simulation models for decision making